US COVID-19 death toll exceeds Americans killed in Vietnam War as cases top 1 million

 About 30 per cent of the cases have occurred in New York state, the epicenter of the US outbreak, followed by New Jersey, Massachusetts, California and Pennsylvania.

-The US death toll since the first death recorded on Feb 29 reached 58,233 on Tuesday, up more than 2,000 from the prior day.
+The US death toll since the first death recorded on Feb 29 reached 58,233 on Tuesday, up more than 2,000 from the previous day.

 The outbreak could take more than 74,000 US lives by Aug 4, compared with an Apr 22 forecast of over 67,600, according to the University of Washington's predictive model, often cited by White House officials.